Jim Starlin: Early career

-After leaving the Navy, Starlin sold two stories to DC Comics.
+After leaving the navy, Starlin sold two stories to DC Comics.

 After writing and drawing stories for a number of fan publications, Jim Starlin entered the comics industry in 1972, working for Roy Thomas and John Romita at Marvel Comics.
 Starlin was part of the generation of artists and writers who grew up as fans of Silver Age Marvel Comics.
 At a Steve Ditko-focused panel at the 2008 Comic-Con International, Starlin said, "Everything I learned about storytelling was [due to] him or Kirby.
 [Ditko] did the best layouts."

 Starlin's first job for Marvel was as a finisher on pages of The Amazing Spider-Man.
-He then drew three issues of Iron Man, that introduced the characters Thanos and Drax the Destroyer.
+He then drew three issues of Iron Man which introduced the characters Thanos and Drax the Destroyer.
 He was then given the chance to draw an issue (#25) of the "cosmic" title Captain Marvel.
-Starlin took over as plotter the following issue, and began developing an elaborate story arc centered on the villainous Thanos, and spread across a number of Marvel titles.
+Starlin took over as plotter the following issue, and began developing an elaborate story arc centered on the villainous Thanos which spread across a number of Marvel titles.
 Starlin left Captain Marvel one issue after concluding his Thanos saga.

 Concurrently in the mid-1970s, Starlin contributed a cache of stories to the independently published science-fiction anthology Star Reach.
 Here he developed his ideas of God, death, and infinity, free of the restrictions of mainstream comics publishers' self-censorship arm, the Comics Code Authority.
 Starlin also drew "The Secret of Skull River", inked by frequent collaborator Al Milgrom, for Savage Tales #5 (July 1974).